R3voA3/Teleport-Dialog/README.md

 ![107410_20210423020907_1](https://user-images.githubusercontent.com/17484252/115799547-05795300-a3d9-11eb-8af2-d46853638dd2.png)

 # Installation
-1. Copy the `TPD_teleportDialog` folder into your mission folder
+1. Copy the `TPD` folder into your mission folder
 2. Copy the following into your `description.ext`:
 ```
 class CfgFunctions
 {
-  #include "TDP\CfgFunctions.hpp"
+  #include "TPD\CfgFunctions.hpp"
 };

-//If these are already present do not add them
-import ctrlListBox;
-import ctrlButton;
-import ctrlStaticTitle;
-import ctrlStaticBackground;

-#include "TPD\GUI.hpp"
 ```

 3. Create a file called `initServer.sqf` and write the following in it: